 Short biography of Dr. Shawn Newsam

-Dr. Newsam is an associate professor (with tenure) of Electrical Engineering and Computer Science in the School of Engineering at the University of California at Merced.
+Dr. Shawn Newsam is a Professor of Computer Science and Engineering and Founding Faculty at the University of California, Merced.
 He joined UC Merced as a founding faculty in July of 2005 after being selected from a pool of over 13,000 applicants for one of 60 inaugural positions.
-From September 2003 to June 2005, he was a post-doctoral researcher with the Sapphire Scientific Data Mining group in the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory.
-He received his Ph.D. in Electrical and Computer Engineering from the University of California at Santa Barbara, his M.S. in Electrical and Computer Engineering from the University of California at Davis, and his B.S. in Electrical Engineering and Computer Science from the University of California at Berkeley.
-(So, if you are counting, he is now at his fifth UC institution!)
+He has degrees from UC Berkeley, UC Davis, and UC Santa Barbara, and did a postdoc in the Sapphire Scientific Data Mining group in the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory from 2003 to 2005.
+(So, UC Merced is his 5th UC institution!)
 Dr. Newsam is the recipient of a U.S. Department of Energy Early Career Scientist and Engineer Award, a U.S. National Science Foundation Faculty Early Career Development (CAREER) Award, and a U.S. Office of Science and Technology Policy Presidential Early Career Award for Scientists and Engineers (PECASE).
-His research interests include image processing, computer vision, pattern recognition and data mining particularly as applied to scientific data.
+He has held leadership positions in SIGSPATIAL, the ACM special interest group on the acquisition, management, and processing of spatially-related information, including serving as the general and program chair of its flagship conference and as the chair of the SIG.
+His research interests include computer vision and machine learning particularly applied to geographic data.